 The basis of the asset is the price you paid for it unless there is a depreciation expense factored in and claimed.

 Capital gains on rental properties are divided into short-term and long-term.
-If you own a Ogden property for less than a year, the capital gains are considered short-term.
+If you own a Salt Lake City property for less than a year, the capital gains are considered short-term.
 Therefore, short-term gains are taxed at a regular income tax rate.
 Long-term capital gains apply after you have owned the property for a year and a day or more.

 When you decide to sell the rental property for a profit, long-term gains are divided into three different Federal tax brackets.
 The percentage you pay on your gains depends on your filing status and income for the previous year.
 Your annual income and married status decide if you pay 0%, 15%, or 20% in capital gains tax on rental property.